DataReportRe/DFEG/reproducing_paper_results.md

-# How to Reproduce ICSE24 Results
+# How to Reproduce DFEG Results

 ## Setting up the Docker Image

-We provide a docker image with all the requirements to reproduce the key result of the ICSE2024 paper.
+We provide a docker image with all the requirements to reproduce the key result of in our paper.

 ### Step 0: Obtain the Docker Image